-I want them to endure in time and concentrate space.
+I want the INSIDERS to endure in time and to concentrate space.
 They are made in a durable and relatively permanent base element: iron.
-The earth has iron at its core and these are like the cooled and revealed magnetic load cores of the body.
+The earth has iron at its core, and these are like the cooled and revealed magnetic load cores of the body.

-INSIDERS started as an experimentation into a reduction or concentration of the body that was a reverse procedure from the expansion of the body that had concerned me in the late 80s and early 90s.
-It resulted initially from the reduction of the body that was necessary in the production of the ANGEL OF THE NORTH, where the body form had to be reduced all over by 12.5 mm in order for the 20 radial ribs to exist half within and half without the original body skin.
+The INSIDERS started as an experimentation into a reduction or concentration of the body.
+It was a reverse procedure from the expansion of the body that had concerned me in the late 1980s and early 90s.
+It resulted initially from the reduction of the body that was necessary in the production of the ANGEL OF THE NORTH, where the bodyform had to be reduced all over by 12.5 mm in order for the 20 radial ribs to exist half within and half without the original body skin.

-The first work that dealt with the INSIDER theme was a piece called UNDER MY SKIN (1997), in which a relatively relaxed body form was reduced all over by 12.5mm and this surface replaced by the ends of about 3,070 12.5mm long pins that were nailed into the surface.
-This work led me to experimenting with proportional reduction, culminating in INSIDER I; a work in which all the limbs were taken separately and reduced by 60% on a longitudinal axis, leaving the body the same height but diminishing its cross-section.
+The first work that dealt with the INSIDER theme was a piece called UNDER MY SKIN (1997), in which a relatively relaxed bodyform was reduced all over by 12.5mm.
+This surface was replaced by the ends of about 3,070 12.5mm long pins that were nailed into the surface.
+This work led me to experimenting with proportional reduction, culminating in INSIDER I; a work in which all the limbs were taken separately and reduced by 60 per cent on a longitudinal axis, leaving the body the same height but diminishing its cross-section.

 The INSIDER series continued from 2 to 14 and has occupied me for 3 years, from 1996 to 1999.
 They are all 2/3 reductions of my body, apart from the last 4 in which I used the bodies of 3 female models, and a work based on my first child when just able to stand.